rustyeddy/rustyeddy.com/content/projects/oclv-website.md

 1. Produce one additional sale per month.
 2. Spend less time on the phone with customer support

-A website, if _grown_ correctly should expose the company to a group of _qualified_ potential clients that currently have no way of knowing that OCLV can make their lives significantly better!
-Or that OCLV even exists!
+The websites job is to expose the company to a group of _qualified_ potential clients that previously had no way of knowing that OCLV exists, let alone can possibly make ther lives significantly better!

-1. That OCLV has products that help their needs
-2. That OCLV even exists at all, they end up buying from a lessor or inappropriate vendor

 ## Project Results

-The Website was launched in December of 2019, I am happy to say, OCLV has acquired their very first, online client!
+The Website was launched in December of 2019.
+I am happy to say, OCLV has acquired their very first, online client!
 Bravo, well done!
 We plan on learning from this one and hopefully doubling that in the near future!